Meet the sea squirt, sucking up plastic particles from the sea

-FILE PHOTO: Israeli researchers examine a sea squirt nestled to a brick they removed from the Red Sea, as part of research work an Israeli team is conducting in the Israeli resort city of Eilat
+FILE PHOTO: An Israeli researcher holds a sea squirt removed from the Red Sea as part of research work an Israeli team is conducting in the Israeli resort city of Eilat

 By Ari Rabinovitch